Skip to main content

 • A Suite is a file which defines Tests.

-• A Test declares a ConstraintTemplate, a Constraint, and Cases to test the Constraint.
+• A Test declares a ConstraintTemplate, a Constraint, an ExpansionTemplate (optional), and Cases to test the Constraint.

 • A Case defines an object to validate and whether the object is expected to pass validation.